Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Do I have to live in Modesto to get support?

-No. Help Is Hope serves adults across Stanislaus County and the wider Central Valley, including Modesto, Turlock, Ceres, Riverbank, Oakdale, Patterson, and more.
+No. We serve adults across Stanislaus County and the wider Central Valley, including Modesto, Turlock, Ceres, Merced, Riverbank, Oakdale, Patterson, and more.
+See what's available in your area.

 Do I need insurance or Medi-Cal to start?

 No. You can get free navigation and peer support without insurance.
-If you do have Medi‑Cal, Help Is Hope can help you explore extra services you may qualify for, like housing navigation, transportation, and post‑hospital support.
+If you do have Medi-Cal, we can help you explore extra services you may qualify for — like housing navigation, transportation support, and post-hospital help.

 Is the Total Resource Check‑In really free?